Explore the Best Types of Freshwater Fish for Your Aquarium

 The zebra danio’s stripes make it stand out despite its small size.

-The zebrafish, also known as the zebra danio or striped danio, is a small yet visually appealing type of aquarium fish thanks to its shimmering silver body color and thin, uniform black stripes.
-They only grow to around 2 inches long, but they will easily stand out amongst the other fish in your freshwater aquarium.
+The zebrafish, also known as the zebra danio or striped danio (Danio rerio), is a small yet visually appealing type of aquarium fish with a shimmering silver body color and thin, uniform black stripes.
+They only grow to around 2 inches long, but they will easily stand out among the other fish in your freshwater aquarium.

-They enjoy living amongst other zebrafish and other small, peaceful species like tetras, gouramis, corydoras, and more.
-They’re very inexpensive at only around $2 to $4 per fish, and their care needs are also easy to maintain long-term.
-Zebra danios live for around 5 to 6 years in an optimal setup.
-They should be kept in a tank with room temperature water and a pH level of 7.0 to 7.8.
+They enjoy living among other zebrafish and other small, peaceful species like tetras, gouramis, corydoras, and others.
+Their needs are also fairly simple, so they are easy to maintain long-term.
+Zebra danios live for around 3 to 5 years in an optimal setup.
+They should be kept in a tank with room temperature water and a pH level between 6.0 and 8.0.

-Zebrafish are especially great for beginner aquarium keepers, as they are extremely hardy and durable.
+Zebrafish are especially great for beginner aquarium keepers, as they are extremely hardy.
 They are mild-mannered fish that can easily thrive in tanks as small as 10 gallons.
+They are also typically inexpensive to purchase.

 The peaceful common goldfish makes a great addition to any freshwater aquarium.

-The common goldfish may seem like an odd choice for this list at first, but they can actually live for up to 20 years if you put some effort into meeting their needs.
+At first, the common goldfish (Carassius auratus) may seem like an odd choice for this list, but they can actually live for 10-15 years if their needs are met, with some individuals living even longer.
 Fortunately, their care requirements are very simple.
-These fish prefer slightly warm water with a pH level of anywhere from 7.0 to 8.4.
-Goldfish start off small at around 2 to 4 inches, but they can reach sizes of 10 inches or more.
+These fish prefer slightly warm water with a pH level of anywhere from 7.0 to 8.0.
+Goldfish start off small, at around 2 to 4 inches, but can reach sizes of 10 inches or more.

-These surprisingly handsome fish look great in just about any freshwater aquarium thanks to their vibrant golden-orange color and long, wispy fins.
+These fish look great in just about any freshwater aquarium, thanks to their vibrant golden-orange color and long, wispy fins.
 Goldfish enjoy living alongside various other peaceful species of freshwater fish.
-Compatible species include the aforementioned zebra danio (as well as other danio species), platys, plecos, and more.
+Compatible species include danios, platies, plecos, and more.

-Perhaps the best thing about the common goldfish is, well, how common and thus inexpensive it is.
-Whether you’re a total beginner or a seasoned aquarium keeper, goldfish are always a great choice to fill up space.
-Plus, they are social, mild-mannered, and curious, so you’ll enjoy observing them in captivity.
+Perhaps the best thing about the common goldfish is how inexpensive it is.
+Whether you’re a total beginner or a seasoned aquarium keeper, goldfish are always a great choice to fill your aquarium.
+Plus, they are social, mild-mannered, and curious, so you’ll enjoy watching them.

 goldeneye-dwarf-cichlid-group